Relintai/pandemonium_engine_docs/03_usage/15_scripting/debug/01_overview_of_debugging_tools.md

 has been closed.
 And the **Debug with External Editor** option lets you debug your game with an external editor.

-Warning:

-    Breakpoints won't break on code if it's
-    `running in a thread ( doc_using_multiple_threads )`.
-    This is a current limitation of the GDScript debugger.

 ## Debug project settings

 In the project settings, there is a **Debug** category with three subcategories